cal-data-eng/sp21/index.md

 </div>

-This website is under construction.
-Check out <a href="https://docs.google.com/document/d/1hXcZY9OKvAbHDMBZnjYBZ08KM8Sry6TsMEno0mJt5tI/edit"> this document </a> for class information.
 The schedule and dates listed below are tentative and may be subject to change.
+Check out the syllabus for course information.

 </div>